oussamaoutar/OTFLIX/README.md

-# OTFLIX - A Streaming Platform for Films Made By React.JS
+# OTFLIX - A Streaming Platform for Films Made By React.JS (Front-end)